-This autumn, we invite artists from across the North East and Cumbria to submit work for the inaugural Hadrian’s Wall Art Trail.
+This autumn, we have invited artists from across the North East and Cumbria to submit work for the inaugural Hadrian’s Wall Art Trail.
 The trail will weave through several locations along Hadrian’s Wall crossing Northumberland and Cumbria, bringing together diverse perspectives on folklore, history, and myth.

-We encourage broad and imaginative interpretations of the theme FOLK.
-This might include but not limited to –
+We encouraged broad and imaginative interpretations of the theme FOLK.
+This has included but not limited to –

 Local folk traditions and stories from West Northumberland and East Cumbria